The Hague Academy of International Law: Publications

 Since 1923, all courses given at the academy have been published in the language in which they were delivered in the Collected Courses of the Hague Academy of International Law (in French: Recueil des cours de l'Académie de droit international de La Haye).
 All the volumes of the Collected Courses which have been published since 1923 are available, since the very first volume (green binder).
 Some courses are also available in electronic format and as paperback books.
 The series The Hague Academy of International Law Monographs proposes revised and updated versions of certain courses given during the Summer programme.
-The scientific works of the Centre have been published since the Centre's 1985 session in a publication in which the Directors of Studies report on the state of research of the Centre under their direction.
-When the work of the Centre has been of particular interest and originality, the reports of the Directors of Studies together with the articles by the researchers form the subject of a collection published in the series The Law Books of the Academy.
-The academy organizes Colloquia which works are published in the Law Books of the Academy series.
+The scientific works of the Centre have been published since its 1985 session in a publication in which the directors of studies report on the state of research of the centre under their direction.
+When the work of the centre has been of particular interest and originality, the reports of the directors of studies, together with the articles by the researchers, form the subject of a collection published in the series The Law Books of the Academy.
+The academy organizes colloquia whose works are published in the Law Books of the Academy series.

-The academy’s colloquia
+Colloquia

-Within the framework of a small working group, the Colloquia bring together specialists on a chosen subject from various countries of the world.
+Within the framework of a small working group, the colloquia bring together specialists on a chosen subject from various countries of the world.
 The main objective of the colloquia—other than that of bringing together academics, diplomats and practitioners who have a common interest and knowledge of a specific theme—is to gather knowledge in that subject into a publication of high academic standard in the Legal Publications of the Academy series.
 A wide variety of topics have been covered: